berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M06A Create and activate a new cloud POS device lab.md

 **Time to complete**: 15 minutes

-**Prerequisites**: Module 2 – Lab – Configure prerequisites for online store channel, Exercises: 1 and 2.
+**Prerequisites**: Module 2 – Lab – Configure prerequisites for store channel, Exercises: 1 and 2.

 **Objectives**: After completing this lab, students will have learnt the